-Pictures via social media of severe flooding in Fort Lauderdale on April 12th, 2023
+Pictures of severe flooding in Fort Lauderdale on April 12th, 2023

 Another type of flooding, tidal flooding due to astronomical high tide (a.k.a.
 King Tides), typically affects vulnerable areas along the Intracoastal Waterway during high tide cycles in September, October, and November, leading to flooding of streets, parks, and marinas.